-In this article, we have compiled a list of the top nine domain registrars based on their reputation, features, pricing and customer support.
+We’ve compiled a list of the top eight domain registrars based on their reputation, features, pricing, and customer support.

 What is a domain registrar and what do they do?